Teaching Associate and Affiliated Lecturer, Centre of Development Studies

 David Clark’s research interests focus on poverty, inequality and well-being from a human capability and development perspective.
 Specific interests include concepts and perceptions of human well-being; conceptualisation and measurement of poverty; adaptation and development; livelihoods and chronic poverty; multiculturalism and empowerment; inter-disciplinarity and methodology; and philosophical issues in economics and development.

 David Clark is the coordinator of the first year Ph.D.
-Research Approaches and Methods course.
+Research Methods and Approaches in Development Studies training course.
 In the past he has contributed to the core MPhil paper on Institutions and Development, and the optional paper on Ethics, Capabilities and Sustainable Development.
 He also supervises Ph.D. and MPhil students in the Centre of Development Studies.

-Clark, D. A., Biggeri, M. and Frediani, A. A. (eds) (in progress), Sen’s Capability Approach, Empowerment and Participation: Frameworks, Methods and Applications, under contract with Palgrave Macmillan.
+Clark, D. A., Biggeri, M. and Frediani, A. A. (eds) (forthcoming 2017), The Capability Approach, Empowerment and Participation: Concepts, Methods and Applications, Palgrave Macmillan.

 Clark, D. A. (ed.)
 (2012), Adaptation, Poverty and Development: The Dynamics of Subjective Well-Being, Palgrave Macmillan, Basingstoke.
 250 pp., ISBN 978-0-230-36056-3.
 (Includes contributions from Abigail Barr, Marcel Fafchamps, David Hulme, John Knight, Daniel Neff, Wendy Olsen and Mozaffar Qizilbash).